ibm-cloud-docs/transit-gateway/api-change-log.md

 Check back regularly to see what's new with {{site.data.keyword.cloud}} Transit Gateway API.
 {: shortdesc}

+## 14 June 2024
+{: #transit-gateway-june1424}

+Redundant Generic Routing Encapsulation (GRE)

+To build in redundancy and eliminate the need to schedule an outage when a Transit Gateway router must go down for maintenance, there is a new **Redundant GRE**  connection type, which is essentially a grouping of at least two GRE tunnels that can connect to classic or VPC networks.
+This connection type allows GRE tunnels to be placed on different devices in the same zone and not flag overlapping routes that are in the redundant GRE's tunnels.

+Information for at least two GRE tunnels are required in the tunnel array on the `POST` call to create a redundant GRE.
+When retrieving connections, redundant GREs have a tunnel array listing the GRE tunnels within the redundant GRE.
+New APIs enable you to [create](/apidocs/transit-gateway?code=go#create-transit-gateway-gre-tunnel), [delete](/apidocs/transit-gateway?code=go#delete-transit-gateway-connection-tunnels), [update](/apidocs/transit-gateway?code=go#update-transit-gateway-connection-tunnels), and [retrieve](/apidocs/transit-gateway?code=go#get-transit-gateway-connection-tunnels) tunnels within a redundant GRE.
+This uses the tunnels resource on the REST API for a connection that is a redundant GRE.

+There is also a change to the `GET /locations/{name}` API, which now includes an array of zones that lists which zones are valid for GREs for a given region.

+## 20 May 2024
+{: #transit-gateway-may2024}

+Transit Gateway connections list supports pagination
+:    To improve performance and reliability, the operation to [retrieve all connections for a transit gateway](/apidocs/transit-gateway#list-transit-gateway-connections) has been enhanced to support pagination.
+With pagination, if you have more connections than the requested `limit` (default: 50, maximum 500) only the number of connections within the size limit are returned, sorted by date with the oldest first.

+   While the default `limit` value allows your existing clients to retrieve the entire list of connections with one request, the default `limit` value is expected to be lowered in a future release.
+Additionally, we expect the number of transit gateway connections will continue to increase.
+Therefore, to ensure your clients continue to be aware of all connections, you must upgrade your clients to follow our [pagination guidance](/apidocs/transit-gateway#api-pagination).
+To test that your clients have been upgraded correctly, specify a `limit` value of `1`.
+For more information, see [Retrieves all connections](/apidocs/transit-gateway?code=go#list-connections).

+   The SDK automatically handles pagination.
+No action is necessary.
+   {: note}

 ## 24 June 2023
 {: #transit-gateway-ju2423}